Dasharo/docs/docs/kb/edk2-capsule-updates.md

 cd payloads/external/edk2/workspace/Dasharo/
 BaseTools/BinWrappers/PosixLike/GenerateCapsule --encode \
                                                 --capflag PersistAcrossReset \
-                                                --capflag InitiateReset \
                                                 --json-file dasharo.json \
                                                 --output dasharo.cap
 ```

+In case more than one flag needs to be specified, values from multiple
-Values from multiple `--capflag` options are combined together.
+`--capflag` options are combined together.
+There is no `InitiateReset` because
+Linux rejects capsules with this flag and requires a manual soft reset for
+persistent capsules (`CapsuleApp.efi` does reset for persistent capsules by
+default, so no difference in behaviour for it).

 ## Capsule introspection